muspelheim/blog.padniuk.com/content/blog/2021/2021-02-26/index.en.md

 ![](./../../../assets/posts/2021-02-26/media/6657ca46c40ec56be8683bce43fe5772cd95d8d398f22c8e9ce203c4867d6085.jpg)

 ### Step 4: Fill the chocolate shells
-When the shells is painted, you need to fill the mould with chocolate.
+​When the shells are painted, you need to fill the mould with chocolate.

 ![](./../../../assets/posts/2021-02-26/media/76bdbcaf1d073a01b47530a6c1de8351c142c6d3ab95a9fa317d53cdcd8610f8.jpg)